-End of Rotation Exam:
+End of Rotation Exam

-The end of rotation exam is a proctored written test that will be taken on the last day of the rotation.
+The end of rotation exam is a proctored online test that will be taken on the last day of the rotation.
 Details will be provided at the orientation session at the start of your rotation.

 You will be graded on the following: